 You’ve decided to take the plunge and have your local pond installation service get you set up with a brand new koi pond.
 You’re enjoying your backyard water feature, letting the soothing sounds of the water relax you, when you’re hit with a wave of inspiration: a turtle would be a great addition to this private oasis!

 You probably have some questions about turtles and koi fish living together, and if it’s even possible.
-Luckily for you, we’ve put together all the facts to help you create an environment that both your koi fish and your new turtle can enjoy.
+Luckily for you, our pond contractor has put together all the facts to help you create an environment that both your koi fish and your new turtle can enjoy.

 What kind of turtle is best for my koi pond?